technofocus-pte/fbrcdtafctrydepth/Lab Guides/Use Case 05/Use Case 05.md

 8. In the **Explorer** pane, you’ll see the **fact_sale** table and **dimension_city** table under the **dbo** schema.

-    [A screenshot of a computer Description automatically generated](./media/image36.png)
+    ![A screenshot of a computer Description automatically generated](./media/image36.png)

 ## Task 2: Load data using T-SQL